epeios-q37/atlas-python/README.md

 ## Content of the repository

-The `Atlas` directory contains the *Python* source code of the *Atlas* toolkit, which is not needed to run the examples.s
+The `Atlas` directory contains the *Python* source code of the *Atlas* toolkit, which is not needed to run the examples.

 `Atlas.python.zip` is the file you have to reference in `PYTHONPATH` in order to use the *Atlas* toolkit in your own application.